Landing Pages, Squeeze Pages webforms etc!!

 Measuring the success of your landing page can be as complex or simple as you wish.
-You can measure bounce rates, click through rates, traffic per device, conversion rate, and cost per lead.
-At a basic level how many leads come in through a particular landing page and how many of those convert to clients.
+You can measure bounce rates, click-through rates, traffic per device, conversion rates, and cost per lead.
+At a basic level, how many leads come in through a particular landing page and how many of those convert to clients?
 It’s also valuable to do some A/B testing.
 Once you have a landing page live, create a copy with one adaptation such as a change to the:

 - Copy length

 - Video or not